 WHO OWNS IT?
 WOULD YOU (OR DO YOU) USE IT?
-Y OR N DO YOU TRUST IT?
-Rank 1-5 1 = do not trust 5 = trust completely
+Pank 1-5 1 = do not trust 5 = trust completely Y OR N 5 = trust completely

-DO - JIGSAW ACTIVITY (20 mins)
+DO - JIGSAW ACTIVITY

 Now that you have assessed the apps in your group, your teacher will organise you into a new group, so that you can learn from each other.
 Each person from the first group will need to share their findings with their new group, so others in the group can make notes in their table.
 By the end of this activity, you should have completed your table on all the different app types.